ptouati/git_git_forcode/README.md

 # git_git_forcode
-tewtst for git with pc
+tewtst for git with pc this is chnaged